tylerwillis/super-tortoise/content/pages/index.md

       src="https://share.transistor.fm/e/f011df6d">\</iframe>

-      This podcast gets wonky about skills and tools, I try to show how people accomplish impressive things despite being in over their heads by learning new skills.
+      This podcast is varied (whatever I find interesting) and gets wonky about skills and tools, I try to show how people accomplish impressive things despite being in over their heads by learning new skills.

       *Every recording is shared first with a small, trusted audience.
 In a